 Economy: Inflation, IIP Figures and More!!!

-Inflation moderated as per the latest data released for the previous month.
-The slowing down is attributed to moderation in food prices.
-The data is expected to raise hopes of rate cut in the future, RBI is expected to observe the scenario for some time before deciding on the repo rates.
+Inflation rose marginally as per the latest data released for the previous month.
+The rise is attributed to spike in Core Inflation (Non Food & Non Fuel).
+Thereby, repo rate cut seems unlikely in the near term.
+RBI is expected to observe the scenario for some time before deciding on the repo rates.

 Introduction of GST may have some impact on the economy as Business houses are still in the initial phases of implementation.
 However, the decision to slash GST rates on many of the items has helped to ease of inflationary pressure as per the data.
-Thus, the chances of further cut in the repo rates seem possible in the near future.
+Thus, the chance of further cut in the repo rates depends on the inflationary trends in the coming months.
+The forecast for good monsoon is also a relief for the economy.

 RBI will hope that the inflation remains under control in the coming months.